-I am a doctoral researcher in law at the European University Institute (EUI) in Florence and a research assistant with the Global Citizenship Observatory at the Robert Schuman Centre for Advanced Studies.
+I am a doctoral researcher in law at the European University Institute (EUI) in Florence and a research associate with the Global Citizenship Observatory at the Robert Schuman Centre for Advanced Studies.

-My interests lie broadly in the fields of comparative public law, public international law, and legal and political theory.
-I am particularly interested in how the law responds (and fails to respond) to cultural diversity and ethnic conflict.
-My doctoral research focuses on linguistic justice and immigration in Europe.
+My interests lie broadly in the fields of comparative and international law and legal and political theory, with a particular focus on multiculturalism, minority rights, and citizenship.
+My doctoral research is on the topic of linguistic justice and immigration in Europe.

-In the course of my doctoral studies, I have been a visiting researcher at King’s College London and the University of Edinburgh, and have taught legal theory at Edinburgh School of Law.
+In the course of my doctoral studies, I have been a visiting researcher at King’s College London and the University of Edinburgh, and have taught at Edinburgh School of Law.
 I have also acted as a consultant to the Council of Europe’s anti-racism human rights monitoring body, the European Commission against Racism and Intolerance.
-I sit on the executive board of the European Journal of Legal Studies and am a former coordinator of the EUI’s Constitutionalism and Politics Working Group.
+I am editor-in-chief of the European Journal of Legal Studies and a former coordinator of the EUI’s Constitutionalism and Politics Working Group.

 Before coming to the EUI, I was a trainee at the Council of Europe, an intern at the European Centre for Minority Issues, and a research assistant at the Europa-Universität Flensburg.
 I received my B.A. and M.Phil. from the University of Bristol and my LL.M. from the EUI.